pharo-open-documentation/pharo-wiki/General/SortingCollections.md

 ## Sorting via a block

 The second way to sort a collection is to use a sort block.
-A sort block takes two elements of the collection as paramter and should return a boolean defining if the first one shoould be before the second one.
+A sort block takes two elements of the collection as parameter and should return a boolean describing if the first one should be before the second one.

 ```Smalltalk
 #('longstring' 'test' 'test2') sorted: [ :string1 :string2 | string1 size < string2 size ]. "#('test' 'test2' 'longstring')"